jmodjeska/pgplus-shortlink/README.md

     ```

-1. Add the following to `src/include/clist.h` at [line 165](https://github.com/talkers/pgplus/blob/master/src/include/clist.h#L165):
+1. Replace `src/include/clist.h` with the one provided, or insert the following code at [line 165](https://github.com/talkers/pgplus/blob/master/src/include/clist.h#L165):

     ```